one-among-us/data/people/shihai4h/page.en.md

 She always blamed herself for that.
 After her graduation from high school, she studied at home for a year and then was able to get into a good public university.
 Since she was living with her parents, she didn't have much personal space and was always blamed for things that are not her fault.
-For example, when she plays a game to take a break form studies, she'd be blamed for "always playing games".
+For example, when she plays a game to take a break from studies, she'd be blamed for "always playing games".
 Therefore, she was always depressed.

 ## Her Transgender Experience